ncp38/cs142-f23/projects/proj2/index.md

 - You should use [good programming style](../../coding-style) when writing your program.
   All other style guidelines, including proper indentation and comments, should be followed.

+- You should use JavaDoc comments for your methods in addition to your regular comments.

 - In particular, be sure to include a block comment at the top of your program with your name and the statement ``I have neither given nor received unauthorized aid on this program.''